-A detailed description of emergency detention procedures initiated by peace officers, both with and without warrants, can be found under Intercept 1, section 2 of this Bench Book.
-This section has a brief overview of the emergency detention process but focuses on non-law enforcement persons who may initiate an emergency detention.
+A detailed description of emergency detention procedures initiated by peace officers without warrants can be found under section 6.2.2 of this bench book.
+This section has a brief overview of the emergency detention process for law enforcement (above), but focuses on non-law enforcement persons who may initiate an emergency detention.